What Is a ‘Perpetual Futures Contract’?

 To keep the contract price anchored to the spot price, a mechanism called the 'funding rate' is used, where traders on one side of the contract periodically pay the other side.

-What Is a Perpetual Swap in Derivatives Trading?
+What Is the Primary Difference between a Futures Contract and a Perpetual Swap in Crypto?

 Explain the Difference between “Spot” and “Perpetual” Contracts in Crypto Derivatives

-What Is the Difference between a Perpetual Futures Contract and a Traditional Futures Contract?
+What Is a Perpetual Futures Contract and Is It Considered OTC or Exchange-Traded?